ForestFormer3D: A Unified Framework for End-to-End Segmentation of Forest LiDAR 3D Point Clouds: Experiments

 \textbf{Score-based block merging strategy.} For the block merging strategy, two key designs contribute to the F1 improvement (see \cref{tab:ablationstudiesfornetworkstructure}).
 First, replacing the overlap-based merging strategy of the baseline with a score-based approach (BM1) to remove overlapping instances results in an F1 increase of 3.1\,pp on the test split.
 When ISA-guided query point selection and BM1 are combined, the F1 improves by 5.4\,pp compared to the baseline.
 The second enhancement involves discarding predicted masks near crop boundaries to address inaccuracies caused by cropping (BM2).
 When combined with ISA-guided query point selection, BM2 improves the F1 by an additional 2.2\,pp over BM1.
 A similar pattern can also be observed in the validation split.

 \textbf{One-to-many association.} Changing the one-to-one matching strategy in OneFormer3D to our one-to-many association yields a further 0.8\,pp increase on both the FOR-instanceV2 test and validation set (see \cref{tab:ablationstudiesfornetworkstructure}).

-Overall, incorporating all three key components results in an 8.4\,pp increase in F1, a 0.4\,pp improvement in Cov, and a 1.5\,pp increase in semantic segmentation mIoU compared to the baseline in test split.
+Overall, incorporating all three key components results in an 8.4\,pp increase in F1, a 0.4\,pp improvement in Cov, and a 1.5\,pp increase in mIoU compared to the baseline in test split.
 A similar pattern can also be observed in the validation split, except that the semantic segmentation mIoU dropped by 0.5\,pp compared to the baseline.